Dunfermline Athletic 1-0 Alloa Athletic (agg 1-3)

 Two seasons ago, the two sides were competing in the Scottish Premier League.

-While Rangers' financial collapse led to a new beginning in the bottom tier this season, Dunfermline's predicament came after an administration that led to them being docked 15 points and having to release eight first-team players.
+While Rangers' financial collapse led to a new beginning in the bottom tier this season, Dunfermline's predicament came after an administration that led to them being and having to release eight first-team players.

 The youthful side that remained managed to come from 3-1 behind against Forfar Athletic in their play-off semi-final.